 FHA Gift Documentation Requirements:

 An important FHA requirement is documenting the funds actually came from the donor’s account.
 Additionally, FHA requires lenders to verify the donor had the ability to provide the funds.
 So the donor can’t just put $5000 in a bank account and the next day gift $5000 without proving where the funds came from.
 If utilizing an FHA loan and a gift, then it is important to make sure the donor is aware of this as sometimes a donor doesn’t want to provide a bank statement.
+FHA actually requires the donor provide a 30 day history of the account used to gift the funds.

 What is the Gift Limit?